VOLTTRON/volttron/docs/source/core_services/service_agents/failover/Failover.rst

 Introduction
 ------------
-The failover agent provides a generic high availability option to Volttron.
+The failover agent provides a generic high availability option to VOLTTRON.
 When the **primary** platform becomes inactive the **secondary** platform will start an installed agent.